San Juan de los Morros: Rain

 To display version over a month and now no longer simply month-to-month totals, we display cumulative rainfall over a 31-day duration on a sliding scale targeted round every day of the 12 months.
-San Juan de Los Morros studies severe seasonal version in month-to-month rainfall.
+San Juan de Los Morros experiences great seasonal version in month-to-month rainfall.
 The wet season lasts for 9.2 months, from March 20 to December 26, with a rolling 31-day span of rain of as a minimum 0. five inches.
 The month with the maximum rain in San Juan de Los Morros is August, with a mean of a hundred and forty millimeters of rain.
 The rainless duration of the 12 months lasts for 2. eight months, from December 26 to March 20.
 The month with the least rain in San Juan de Los Morros is February, with a mean of four millimeters of rain.

 Humidity

 Lower dew points feel drier and higher dew points feel more humid.
 Unlike the temperature, which generally varies considerably between night and day, the dew point tends to change more slowly, so even if the temperature drops at night, on a humid day the night is usually humid.

 In San Juan de Los Morros the perceived humidity varies extremely.

 The muggier period of the year lasts for 9.2 months, from March 25 to December 31, during which time the comfort level is muggy, oppressive, or miserable at least 49% of the time.
 The month with the muggiest days in San Juan de Los Morros is October, with 29.4 muggy days or worse.

 The month with the fewest muggy days in San Juan de Los Morros is February, with 9.7 muggy days or worse.